tjfulle/matmodlab/_sources/factory.txt

 User defined field can be included with any deformation type.

-If only one component of stress rate, stress, strain rate, or strain is specified, the component ``Cij`` is taken to be either the pressure of volumetric strain.
+If only one component of stress rate, stress, strain rate, or strain is specified, the component ``Cij`` is taken to be either the pressure or volumetric strain.

 .. _tblform: